evp/WebToPayBundle/README.md

 ##Installation
 * Download the original WebToPay library
-* The downloaded library can be placed in the vendors catalogue ("vendor/evp/webtopay" is the recommended path)
+* The downloaded library should be placed in the vendors catalogue ("vendor/evp/webtopay" is the recommended path)
 * Create a directory called Evp in your src directory
 * Use ```git clone https://github.com/evp/WebToPayBundle.git``` in your src/Evp directory to retrieve the WebToPayBundle
 * Add the following code to your app/autoload.php: